Sullivan Environmental Consulting, Inc.

 • EPA Silicon Valley IEMP study air toxics

-When there is a need to estimate human exposures to air pollutants there are generally two options available to analysts: directly measure the air quality or rely on computerized dispersion models to estimate air quality based on the input of source(s) emission rates, meteorological data, and other factors.
+When there is a need to estimate human exposures to air pollutants, analysts generally have two options: directly measure the air quality or rely on computerized dispersion models to assess air quality based on the input of source(s) emission rates, meteorological data, and other factors.
 Which option is the best choice?
 Well, that depends.
-Each has its benefits, but of course, the option remains to rely on both.
+Each has its benefits, but the option remains to rely on both.

-Assuming that there is a validated protocol and experienced staff to reliably measure air quality, measured data provides the most direct data.
+Assuming that there is a validated protocol and experienced staff to measure air quality reliably, measured data provides the most direct data.
 Why would air quality models be needed to estimate air quality if direct measurement is a viable option?
 That is a good question, but there are multiple reasons why air quality modeling remains a sound option.

-Second, there are many times when a source of air pollution is no longer in operation similar to past operational periods of interest, or the facility(s) in question have shut down.
-Air quality modeling then is not even an option.
+There are many times when a source of air pollution is no longer in operation.
+This is similar to past operational periods of interest, or the facility(s) in question have shut down.
+Air quality modeling is not even an option then.
 Air quality modeling would be the method of choice based on estimates of emission rates at the time of concern.

 Sullivan Environmental has extensive air quality monitoring equipment to support our air quality programs, including the following:

-• 40 solar-powered, self-contained air quality sampling systems that can address a wide array of air pollutants based on validated methods.
+• 46 solar-powered, self-contained air quality sampling systems that address air pollutants using validated methods (SKC air sampling equipment).

 • 15 sonic anemometers to support multiple meteorological sampling profiles to complement air quality monitoring and support data interpretation.

-• 2, 3-dimensional sonic anemometers to provide heat flux data, and three-dimensional turbulence data to further support air quality modeling initiatives.
+• 2, 3-dimensional sonic anemometers to provide heat flux data and three-dimensional turbulence data to support air quality modeling initiatives further.

 • 3 Odor sampling systems to support the collection of odor samples for presentation to odor laboratory panels.

-• 2 soil monitoring systems to measure soil temperature and soil moisture at multiple sampling depths.
+• two soil monitoring systems to measure soil temperature and soil moisture at multiple sampling depths.